guptashashvat/dodital-homestay/README.md

 # Dodital Homestay

 Welcome to the Dodital Homestay project!
 This project is a web application designed to showcase a homestay located in the beautiful region of Dodital.
 The application provides information about the homestay, rooms, nearby attractions, and includes a Google Maps integration to show the location of the homestay.
+Although this project was created for Dodital Homestay, it can be used for any homestay portfolio website.
+All you need to do is set up Sanity, and update the data in Sanity Studio/CMS.

 ## Table of Contents